reportingissue/mollysocket-aur/README.md

 - systemd will create `/var/lib/mollysocket/` directory as the `mollysocket` user

 #### `mollysocket.install`
-- when uninstalling, list the leftover directories so the user can manually remove them if the hook failed for whatever reason
+- when uninstalling, remove `/var/lib/mollysocket` and `/etc/mollysocket` if they exist